National Women's Soccer League expansion: Angel City FC (2022)

-After MLS side Chivas USA folded, the league awarded a new team to the Los Angeles area in 2014, whose ownership group included USWNT legend Mia Hamm, her husband Nomar Garciaparra, and Lakers legend and Sparks co-owner Magic Johnson.
-This caused some criticism of Hamm for investing in men's soccer before women's soccer, but mostly fueled speculation that the new MLS side would likely invest in an NWSL team as well, which Hamm commented "just makes sense".
-When asked about the status of an LAFC NWSL team following the 2019 FIFA Women's World Cup, Hamm stated that the LAFC ownership group was focused on getting several years of experience with MLS revenues and expenses before committing to an NWSL team.
+Following the folding of Chivas USA, the MLS awarded a new team to the Los Angeles area in 2014, with an ownership group that included USWNT legend Mia Hamm, her husband Nomar Garciaparra, and Lakers legend and Sparks co-owner Magic Johnson.
+Although some criticism arose regarding Hamm's investment in men's soccer before women's soccer, it fueled speculation that the new MLS side would also invest in an NWSL team.
+Hamm later confirmed that it "just makes sense."

-In the summer of 2020, news broke of a new NWSL Los Angeles expansion talks with some potential MLS involvement.
-LAFC denied being the MLS side involved with this group, suggesting instead that the Los Angeles Galaxy (who already field a team in WPSL) as the potential operating partner.
-However, on July 21, 2020, the NWSL confirmed that it had awarded expansion rights to a group of investors to bring a team to Los Angeles, not including the Galaxy but including Hamm and her husband, targeting entry for the 2022 season.
-No formal team name was announced, though the investment group coined itself "Angel City" and has premptively registered a trademark for "Angel City FC".
-The investment group consisted of a variety of celebrities, including Natalie Portman, Jennifer Garner, and Eva Longoria, as well as Reddit co-founder Alexis Ohanian and his wife, tennis player Serena Williams, author Glennon Doyle, and Casey Neistat.
-Several former members of the United States women's national soccer team, including Julie Foudy, Mia Hamm, and Abby Wambach, were also involved in the effort.
+In 2019, Hamm commented that LAFC, the MLS team linked to the ownership group, was focused on establishing itself first before considering an NWSL team.
+However, in the summer of 2020, news emerged of new NWSL expansion talks, with some MLS involvement.
+While LAFC denied their involvement, reports suggested that the Los Angeles Galaxy, which already had a team in the WPSL, was the likely partner.
+On July 21, 2020, the NWSL confirmed that it had awarded expansion rights to a new group of investors to bring a team to Los Angeles for the 2022 season..
+The team, later named Angel City FC, was backed by an investment group that included Hamm and Garciaparra, along with several celebrities like Natalie Portman, Jennifer Garner, Eva Longoria, Alexis Ohanian, Serena Williams, Glennon Doyle, and Casey Neistat.
+The ownership also included former USWNT stars such as Julie Foudy, Hamm, and Abby Wambach.

+While no formal team name was initially announced, the investment group was referred to as "Angel City," and they registered the trademark for "Angel City FC" in anticipation of their 2022 launch.